yachielab/RCP-PCR_CRISPR_KO/README.md

 ### Experiment design
 We treated human cell culture samples with CRISPR/Cas9, targeting specific genes of interest.
 The cells were isolated in 96-well culture plates to obtain clonal isolates.
 After growth of the cells, we performed serial PCRs to identify the genotype.

-RCP(Row Column Plate)-PCR is capable of multiplexing up to 16 (Rows) x 24 (Columns) x 35 (Plates) = ~13,000 samples to be sequenced from a single high-throughput short read sequencing run ([Yachie et al (2016) Molecular Systems Biology](http://msb.embopress.org/content/12/4/863)).
+RCP(Row Column Plate)-PCR is capable of multiplexing up to 16 (Rows) x 24 (Columns) x 35 (Plates) = ~13,000 samples to be sequenced from a single high-throughput short read sequencing run ([Yachie et al](http://msb.embopress.org/content/12/4/863)).
 Here, we use this strategy to genotype clone derived cell samples with a minor modification in the design (; we performed a PCR prior to RCP-PCR to avoid ordering RCP-PCR primer sets for each target).

 For each of the targets, we designed primers which would amplify a target region with a length less than 150 bp.
 We performed the first PCR with primers that flank a common RC-PCR primer landing site.
 The samples were purified in a 96-well format, and products were used as template for subsequent RCP-PCR procedures.
 The second PCR (Row Column-PCR) was performed with FWD primers with a Row index, and REV primers with a Column index, respectively.
 These RC-PCR primers were flanked with binding sites for the third PCR (Plate-PCR).
 Products from the second (Row Column-PCR) PCR were grouped together and purified to use for the third PCR (Plate-PCR), and sequenced in a high-throughput sequencing run.